Pull Request Checklist#

 Check all modified and new source files conform to the required Code Formatting.

 Check the source documentation been updated to explain all new or changed features.
+Note, we now use numpydoc strings.
+Any touched code should be updated to use the docstrings formatting.
 See Docstrings.

 Include code examples inside the docstrings where appropriate.
 See Testing.